Fitness to Practise

 - Conduct and behave themselves in a manner likely not to harm the reputation of their profession

-From the start of the academic year 2013-14 all students commencing the first year of certain programmes in UCC will be required to comply with the Fitness to Practise Policy and meet the relevant Fitness to Practise standards in order to progress to the next year of their programme.
+All students commencing the first year of certain programmes in UCC will be required to comply with the Fitness to Practise Policy and meet the relevant Fitness to Practise standards in order to progress to the next year of their programme.
 The programmes in question are ones which involve interaction with patients/clients and that lead to registration with a professional body.
 A full list of the programmes subject to this Fitness to Practise requirement is available below.
 Students registering on these programmes are required to read and accept the Fitness to Practice requirements at registration and annually at re-registration.

 Fitness to Practise Policy and Procedures